 Why Go: Despite its ominous nickname as “Land’s End” (earned due to its proximity to the southern tip of California), Los Cabos is as warm and inviting during winter as it is any time of year.
 The destination is made up of two main towns, Cabo San Lucas and San Jose del Cabo, where each offers a mix of luxury accommodations and plenty of room to play both on and off the beach.
 Cruise alongside gray whales while they’re in the area between December and April on a boat ride to El Arco, the arch-shaped rock formation where the Sea of Cortes meets the Pacific Ocean.

 Where to Stay: Four restaurants, a movie theatre, and a rooftop bar are only a portion of the upscale offerings at the recently renovated Viceroy Los Cabos.
-This 194-room hotel sits in the Zona Hotelera district of San Jose del Cabo, where its dramatic courtyard looks out over the main pool and onto the sea beyond.
+This 192-room hotel sits in the Zona Hotelera district of San Jose del Cabo, where its dramatic courtyard looks out over the main pool and onto the sea beyond.

-Related: What to do in Los Cabos
+Related: Things to Do in Los Cabos

 WHERE: French Polynesia